 Tues.
 Jan.
-10: Introduction to the Course, Syllabus, and Topics
+9: Introduction to the Course, Syllabus, and Topics

 Thurs.
 Jan.
-12: The Reformation, Part I
+11: (Beginning of Unit 1) The Reformation, Part I

-- Blackboard: chapters from A Pocket Guide to Writing in History: "Introduction: Why Study History?", "Working with Sources", and selections from "Approaching Typical Assignments in History" (note: these are all contained in one PDF) - o Blackboard: "Reformations and Religious Wars, 1500-1600": read pages 390-404 only - Tues.
+- O Blackboard: chapters from A Pocket Guide to Writing in History: "Introduction: Why Study History?", "Working with Sources", and selections from "Approaching Typical Assignments in History" (note: these are all contained in one PDF) - o Blackboard: "Reformations and Religious Wars, 1500-1600": read pages 390-404 only

+Tues.
 Jan.
-17: The Reformation, Cont'd; Counter-Reformation and Religious Wars
+16: The Reformation, Cont'd; Counter-Reformation and Religious Wars